 The acting is solid, but it is unmistakably amateur acting.
 That becomes more obvious in the case of the lead characters, chiefly because they have so much screen time and so many lines of dialogue.
 The dialogue seems to have been ADRed, something the amateur cast cannot have had any previous experience with.
 The film benefits from the fact that the right people have been cast for the right kinds of characters, so in light of limited acting capabilities the actors had the advantage of not having to achieve too much of a stretch.
 The two most prominant supporting roles are played by Alex Kaese and Peter Schrader.

-The premise is very interesting, and even though I have some minor quibbles with some details of the plot the writing (by Nicole & Ulli Bujard) is very solid.
+The premise is very interesting, and even though I have some minor quibbles with some plot details the writing (by Nicole & Ulli Bujard) is very solid.
 Directing (Ulli Bujard) and editing are also good and the film turned out nicely-paced.
 What does not 100% work are certain character decisions or even arcs – filming over 3 years and then having to omit a number of scenes in the editing process probably is the main cause.

 This film surprised me.
 It is by no means outstanding, and I do not believe it ever had the potential to become a cult classic – but it is engaging enough, entertaining enough, and of a quality just high enough that I happily followed the story and witnessed the events unfold.
 Despite the dark picture and the weaknesses in the acting I never once contemplated switching it off, and that says a lot.